Contesting a Power of Attorney

 But even a durable power of attorney is limited to making decisions on behalf of the principal while he or she is alive.
 Upon the principal’s death, their affairs are managed by the executor of the estate.
 These distinct roles may be held by the same person or entity, but they require separate filings with the court.

 The agent or attorney of fact in a POA should be someone the individual trusts to make decisions that align with what he or she would want.

 The California legislature has created separate forms for establishing a general financial power of attorney and healthcare power of attorney.
 The forms must be signed by the principal and two witnesses, and the financial POA form must be signed before either a notary public or an attorney.

 The person acting as power of attorney is required to keep records of each transaction made under the POA.
 In addition, any family member or other interested party can ask to see the records or accounting of how the principal’s finances are being handled, and the agent is required to comply.

 Under California law, it is a breach of the agent’s fiduciary duty to fail to keep adequate records of transactions.
 If an interested party alleges that records are inadequate, the agent has the burden of proving in court that he or she is doing a proper job.

 Contesting a Power of Attorney in California

 It is important to establish powers of attorney when you, as principal, are of sound mind and decision-making ability.
 You should choose someone you fully trust to understand your wishes and to carry them out along with the other responsibilities of the POA.
-This is usually a spouse, adult child, close friend or business partner, but may be an entity such as a trust, corporation or governmental agency.
+This is usually a spouse, adult child, a close friend, or business partner, but may be an entity such as a trust, corporation, or governmental agency.

 A power of attorney wields authority that may be easily abused if in the wrong hands, particularly if the authorizing document grants access to the principal’s money and other assets.
 In other cases, the power of attorney in fact is simply not living up to the responsibilities of the POA agreement.